happyf-weallareeuropean/cC/readme.md

 to use cC~ req download hammerspon n userscript extension like tampermonkey on they siswser.

 cC~ is the short name of this proj, while the repo name made by theclearty to transport info.

+Install dependencies with `bun install` and run `bun run start` to launch the server.